-In our part of the world, my children are exposed to a lot of local poverty, there are many homeless villages we pass by on a daily basis.
-My children often ask us tough questions, like “why are those people living in tents”” or “how come they don’t have enough money to buy a house?”
-We welcome these questions since it gives us an opportunity to discuss difficult topics as a family, like how people sometime lose their jobs or how others suffer from mental or physical disabilities that prevent them from being able to support themselves.
-Don’t shy away from these tough questions and instead address them in a way that is truthful and compassionate.
+In our part of the world, my children see a lot of local poverty.
+There are many homeless villages we pass by on a daily basis.
+We often get tough questions, like “why are those people living in tents” or “how come they don’t have enough money to buy a house?”

 2. Donate clothing and toys to a shelter or other local organization.

-Consider taking your children with you when you drop the items off at the shelter or other organization.
-This will help get them in the spirit of giving as they get to place their things in the donation box or hand them to the person accepting the donations.
+Consider taking your kids with you when you drop the items off at the shelter or other organization.
+Allow them to be the one to place their things in the donation box or hand them to the person accepting the gifts.

 3. Volunteer your time as a family.

-Take some time this season to serve others together as a family.
+Take some time this season serving others as a family.
 Think of things your children can help with – maybe an elderly neighbor could use some help raking leaves or shoveling snow, or you could take a shift at a soup kitchen or plan a visit to the local senior center to spend some time chatting or playing games with the residents.

 4. Let your kids help with buying gifts for others.

-I love hearing my kids talk about what they think their family wants for Christmas, even if the idea is to buy a batman toy for Grandpa since “he really likes the batman toy I have.”
-It provides a good opportunity to talk to your children about seeing things from another person’s perspective.
+I love hearing my kids talk about what they think their family wants for Christmas.
+My son wants to buy a Batman toy for Grandpa since “he really likes the batman toy I have.”
+Kids are so precious!

 5. Bring something homemade to your neighbors.